wolfvictorOSI/Edge-Data-Store-Docs/V1/Edge_Data_Store.md

 # Edge Data Store

 Edge Data Store (EDS) is a lightweight data collection and storage application designed to capture operational data at the edge of networks in remote locations that may not be continuously connected.
 EDS provides egress functionality to send data to a PI System or to OSIsoft Cloud Services (OCS) for long-term historical storage and analysis.
 While not a replacement for a PI System, EDS augments the PI System by providing historical data access in situations where deploying a full PI System is impractical.
-EDS is designed for small devices such as 64-bit Intel/AMD compatible, 32-bit ARM v7/v8 compatible, and 64-bit ARM v8 compatible chips.

 EDS provides the following capabilities: